Imanity-Software/documentation/docs/imanityspigot/api/extended-api-methods.md

 ## **Mob**

-You can found here all methods that ImanitySpigot added (or make them more advanced) for the developers about Entity.
+You can found here all methods that ImanitySpigot added (or make them more advanced) for the developers about Mob.

 **All Methods**